ntldstats/ntldstats_api/docs/source/info.rst

     :start: DateTime of event start
     :end: DateTime of event end
     :name: name of event, only given if stage is **OT**,
-    :description: additional informations as text
+    :description: additional information as text
     :flags: list of Flag objects

 Stage Object